davidje13/EchoChamber/Readme.md

 socket = new WebSocket(baseURL + chamberName, ['echo']);
 ```

-All received messages will begin with metadata lines.
-These can be:
+All received messages will begin with colon-separated metadata.
+Each
+item begins with a letter which denotes its type, followed by
+type-specific data.
+The metadata types are:

-* `ID <n>`: received when first connecting; gives the unique ID for
+* `I<n>`: received when first connecting; gives the unique ID for this
-  this connection
+  connection
-* `HI <n>`: received when a connection is made
+* `H<n>`: "hi" received when a connection is made
-* `BYE <n>`: received when a connection is closed or lost
+* `B<n>`: "bye" received when a connection is closed or lost
-* `FROM <n>`: the message which follows came from the noted connection
+* `F<n>`: "from" the message which follows came from the noted
+  connection

-After all metadata lines, there may be 2 newlines followed by an
+After all metadata, there may be a newline followed by an arbitrary
-arbitrary message.
+message.
+If there is no metadata, the message will start with a
+newline.

 All sent messages will have metadata attached and be distributed to all
 other connections (excluding the one which sent the data).